ece362-purdue/lab0-intro/README.md

 This code initializes an internal PLL, or phase-locked loop, to make use of the external crystal on our custom STM32 boards to generate a 48MHz clock.
 This is the maximum clock speed of the STM32F0 series, and we'll use it for our labs.
 We'll also use this code to initialize the clock in our labs, so it's good to have it in a separate file.
 PlatformIO will automatically include all your source code for you, as long as it is in the `src` folder.

+> [!IMPORTANT]
+> Commit all your code and push it to your repository now.
+Use a descriptive commit message, eg. Step 3 code.

 ## Step 4: Writing microcontroller code in C

 We've now configured our project to use the STM32F0DISCOVERY board, and we've added code to initialize a faster clock.
 Let's now write some code to test it out.